AFFIDAVIT

 a steam-powered generator and energy storage facility in

 Lime Park.
+5.

 The

-steam powered installation comprised of three large
+steam [gas] powered installation comprised of three large

 rooms or sheds.
 Two